shauryavardhanm/shauryavardhanm/README.md

 - 👋 Hi, I’m @shauryavardhanm
-- 👀 I’m interested in learning basics of coding
+- 👀 I’m interested in learning advanced ML
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently working on Application of ML in Sat Com
-- 💞️ I’m looking to collaborate on basics projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: shauryavardhanm@gmail.com

 <!---